 Understanding Diastasis Recti Abdominis

-Just when you thought there was enough to screen for during pregnancy, this article tells you how important it is to keep an eye on the diastasis recti abdominis (DRA).
+The Diastasis Recti Abdominis (DRA) is something to keep an eye on during pregnancy.
 It can affect a long list of secondary problems, more than just the appearance and general tone of a postnatal mom’s tummy.

 What is it?

 Diastasis Recti Abdominis is a midline separation at the linea alba of the recti muscles of the abdominal wall.
-A palpable midline gap of more than 2.5 cm or any visible bulging on exertion is considered as a diastasis.
+A diastasis is a palpable midline gap of more than 2.5 cm or any visible bulging on exertion.
 DRA commonly occurs around the umbilicus but can occur anywhere between the xiphoid process and pubic bone.
 It is a result of abdominal musculature stretch weakness from maternal hormonal changes and increased tension by the growing uterus.
 DRA can occur in varying degrees during pregnancy and may not resolve spontaneously in the postpartum period.

-DRA is commonly seen in women who have multiple pregnancies causing repeated stretching of the muscles.
+DRA is commonly observed in women who have had multiple pregnancies.
+This causes a repeated stretching of the muscles.
 Extra skin and soft tissue in the front of the abdominal wall may be the only signs of this condition in early pregnancy.
 DRA usually appears in the second trimester.
 Its incidence peaks in the third trimester and remains high in the immediate postpartum period.
-In the later part of pregnancy, the top of the pregnant uterus is often seen bulging out of the abdominal wall.
-An outline of parts of the unborn baby may be seen in some severe cases.
-This phenomenon is more common in multi-parous mothers, as the linea alba is repeatedly stretched.
+The top of the pregnant uterus is usually bulges out of the abdominal wall in the later part of pregnancy.
+An outline of parts of the unborn baby may be seen in severe cases.
+This phenomenon is common in multi-parous mothers, as the linea alba is repeatedly stretched.
 The occurrence and size of DRA are much greater in non-exercising pregnant women than in exercising pregnant women.

 This separation of the rectus abdominis muscle can cause an array of problems.
 Without the dynamic stabilisation that the abdominal muscles normally provide, weakness in the abdominal wall can jeopardize trunk stability and mobility; contribute to back pain, compromising posture, pelvic floor dysfunctions, hernia, cosmetic defects and vaginal delivery.
 Back and/or pelvic pains are the most common manifestation of a DRA.
 A retrospective study done in 2007 by Spitznagle et al examined the prevalence of diastasis recti abdominis in a urogynecological patient population found 66% of all patients with DRA had support-related pelvic floor dysfunction (SPFD) diagnoses of stress urinary incontinence, faecal incontinence, and pelvic organ prolapsed.